kai-vu/site/theses/LS_tempfor.md

 Example mined rule: customers that bought spaghetti (given a specific date) will also buy bolognese sauce.

 #### Who
 Supervision will be by Lise Stork.
-We will collaborate with Pieter Wellens from the company Apicbase (https://get.apicbase.com/), situated in Antwerp, who own the consumer sales data.
+We will collaborate with Pieter Wellens from the company <a href="https://get.apicbase.com/">Apicbase</a>, situated in Antwerp, who own the consumer sales data.

 #### Requirements
 - Some knowledge of graphs

 #### Literature
-- TLogic: Temporal Logical Rules for Explainable Link Forecasting on Temporal Knowledge Graphs. [paper]
+- TLogic: Temporal Logical Rules for Explainable Link Forecasting on Temporal Knowledge Graphs. [<a href="https://doi.org/10.1609/aaai.v36i4.20330">paper</a>]